fybrik/fybrik/docs/IsolationNetworkPolicies.md

 _Note_: we have to check if it is possible.

-- Extend blueprint’s module install/uninstall process by installation/removing of relevant NP instances.
+- Extend the BlueprintController’s module install/uninstall process by creation/removing of relevant NP instances.

 - Fybrik will not support different network restrictions to different module ports.
 (NP allow it)